TheRealRWJ/TheFamilyPlanner/README.md

 Privacy driven Family planner

 ## Project cancelled
-What I was trying to do can be done with Home-Assistant Eventhough i did not commi=t any code yet this project has been cancelled.
+Eventhough i did not commit any code yet, I realised what I was trying to do can be done with an awesome project called https://Home-Assistant.io
+So this project "The Family Planner" has been cancelled.

 ## Description
 A monitor displaying a dashboard showing I.e. the family schedule